 3 Tips for Reputation Management

-There are three things you need to remember when it comes to earning more property management business with your online reputation.
+There are three things you need to remember when it comes to earning more property management business with your online reputation strategy.

 • It takes five Google reviews for your stars to start showing up.
 That means it only takes five to increase your business.